 Availability of Confirmation

-The usual age for confirmation is around 13 and preparation programs are advertised periodically in the parish newsletter.
+The usual age for confirmation is during the first few years of Secondary School.
+Confirmation is celebrated roughly every 3 years for our four churches, and preparation programs are advertised in the parish newsletter.
 However, if you missed confirmation in your teenaged years and still haven’t been confirmed then don’t miss out!
 Please let one of our priests know you haven’t yet been confirmed, no matter what age you are, and we will make arrangements for you to receive the sacrament.